 However, now that you know how to get rid of caterpillars on plants, you are set up for success if you do encounter them.

 By planning ahead and tending to your garden on a daily basis, you’ll stay abreast of problems before they ever really become problematic - caterpillar infestations included.
+We have an article covering the top insecticides and fungicides of the year if you want to be prepared for other pests & diseases.

 If you need any help finding the right approach to your infestation, reach out to our experts at 888-815-9763 or by email here.
 We'll help you come up with a game plan and recommend the right product for your infestation.